radiantlogic-v8/documentation-eoc/documentation/environments/environment-overview/environments.md

 ![image description](Media/refresh-envs.png)

-### Options Menu

-To view a list of operations that can be performed on a given environment, select the ellipsis (**...**) in the environment row or card to expand the **Options** menu.
-Options include:

-- **View Details**: takes you to an environment's *Overview* screen where you can view further details about the environment.
-To learn more about the environment *Overview*, review the [environment overview guide](../environment-details/environment-overview#environment-details).
-- **View logs**: takes you to an environment's *Logs* screen where you can view log files for a given date range.
-To learn how to review logs, visit the environment details [logs](../environment-details/environment-overview#logs) guide.
-- **Delete**: opens the dialog to being the workflow to delete an environment.
-For information on deleting an environment, review the [Delete an Environment](delete-an-environment.md) guide.

 ### New environment

 The **New Environment** button allows you to quickly start creating a new environment from the home screen.
-For details on how to create a new environment, review the guide on [creating a new environment](create-an-environment.md).
+For details on how to create a new environment, review the guide on [creating a new environment](create-environments.md).

 ### Applications